Last Updated on February 2, 2023 by The Filtery

 The leaves are changing color, the temperature is dropping, and the pumpkin-flavored-everything is hitting the stores.
 If you’re looking for eco-friendly and non-toxic pumpkin candles, you came to the right place.
-In this article, we’ll talk about what to look for in non-toxic candles give you our picks for the best brands to keep your home smelling cozy all season!

 P.S.
 If you’re looking for non-toxic Christmas and wintery-scented candles, click here!
 Or, if you’re looking for fall-related recommendations, click here for organic trick-or-treat candy, here for low-tox costumes, and here for organic Halloween pajamas!

-This post may contain affiliate links, which means we may earn a small commission if you choose to make a purchase.
-We only make recommendations that are genuine and meet our material standards.
+This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.

 Why Go for Natural, Organic, & Non-Toxic Candles This Fall?